allegory-software/allegory-sdk/c/README.md

   (if the package has a clean and simple makefile that doesn't add more dependencies to the toolchain, use that instead)

-After compilation, check your builds against the minimum supported platforms.
+After compilation, check that your builds work on your oldest platforms.